ejgenc/Data-Analysis_Istanbul-Health-Tourism/README.md

 ## Technical Details ##

-This project features a few major technical improvements over the last one. **I've organized the whole analysis with reproducibility in mind.**
+This Python project features a few major technical improvements over the last one. **I've organized the whole analysis with reproducibility in mind.**
 To ensure succesful replication, I've created a minimal packaging of the project, the environment and the steps that are needed to reproduce the analysis.
 The following Python packages were used to ensure replicability: